Titanfall (video game): Sequel and spin-offs

 Jaz Rignall of USgamer revisited Titanfall in late 2015 and found the game still worthy of its original praise, though he noted that its technical details—namely graphics and framerate—showed some age.
 He felt that the game's content issues, apart from the light campaign, were resolved by the free additional maps.
 Overall, Rignall said that Titanfall had been replaced by newer shooter games.

 On March 12, 2015, Respawn confirmed that a sequel is in development for Windows, PlayStation 4 and Xbox One.
 Respawn also announced that the company is working with Nexon to develop multiple Titanfall games like Titanfall: Frontline for iOS and Android on October 29, 2015.
 Unlike its predecessor, Titanfall 2 would have a traditional single-player campaign.
 On April 11, 2016, Respawn released a teaser trailer for Titanfall 2, stating that more information will be released at E3 2016.

 In 2016, EA had announced that it was partnering with Nexon to create an Asian market specific version of Titanfall called Titanfall Online, similar to Counter-Strike Online and Call of Duty Online.
 This version was based on the first Titanfall rather than the sequel with some slight differences to the original game like four main pilots in the game, the introduction of a new titan, and a new map.
 The game had a closed beta in 2017.
 Titanfall Online was eventually canceled during 2018.

 In January 2017, Titanfall: Frontline was cancelled, but in that same year, Nexon and Respawn announced that another mobile spin-off game, Titanfall: Assault, a top-down real-time strategy game, will be released on the same platforms as Frontline.

 In early 2019, Respawn Entertainment released a battle royale hero shooter hybrid, set in the same universe as Titanfall, titled Apex Legends, which features 60 players split into 20 teams of 3 fighting to be the last team standing.
 Notably, Apex Legends does not feature Titans or Pilots but retains many weapons, abilities and equipment from the preceding Titanfall games.

-Apex Legends has gone on to be one of the most successful live service games of all time, with a player count of 100 million as of May 2022.
+In April 2025, EA canceled an unannounced first-person extraction shooter set in the Titanfall universe, internally known as Project R7.
+The cancellation was part of a broader organizational restructuring at EA, which included laying off between 300 and 400 employees, approximately 100 of whom were from Respawn.